pactumjs/pactum/docs/api-testing.md

 ## Response Validation

+**pactum** allows us to validate the received responses content & as well as external interactions made by the service under test during [Component Testing](component-testing).

-Expectations help to assert the response received from the server.
+Expectations helps us to assert the response received from the server.

 | Method                  | Description                               |
 | ----------------------- | ----------------------------------------- |